Hug0Vincent/sources/content/post/en/write-ups/hello-Rootkitty.md

     [...]
 {{< /codeblock >}}

-After those gadget we will get root privileges, my naive idea was just to go back to a userland function and execute system("/bin/sh") but it didn't work I triggered segfault and I could only execute one printf and only one after that segfault.
+After those gadget are executed, we will get root privileges.
+My naive idea was just to go back to a userland function and execute system("/bin/sh") but it didn't work as expected.
+I triggered segfault and I could only execute one printf then it would failed with a segfault.

-I successfully execute a printf which means that I still can execute code but not everything.
+I successfully executed a printf which means that I still can execute code but not for long.
 I tried to execute a custom minimal shellcode to call execve('/bin/sh') but without success.
 I was probably messing up with the kernel stack so I either had to restore it or find another solution.
-I tried in vain to restore it and I also tried to make a stack pivot but no sucess.
+I tried in vain to restore it and I also tried to make a stack pivot but without sucess.

 I also tried to execute a call to exit after the ropchain, it worked but printf and exit are pretty useless in our case.
 But something is happening, we can still make at least one syscall, what can we do with one sycall ?